zbryikt/template/README.md

     },

-optional config.json in root dir for altering default port and other config:
+optional `config.json` in `<your-web-root>` dir for altering default port and other config:

     {
         "port": 3012
     }

+Port will be randomized unused port if not specified.

 ## Start Kit